 All patients received background glucocorticoid (prednisone) therapy.
 Each of the tocilizumab-treated groups and one of the placebo-treated groups followed a pre-specified prednisone-taper regimen over 26 weeks, while the second placebo-treated group followed a pre-specified prednisone-taper regimen over 52 weeks, designed to be more in keeping with standard practice.

 The duration of glucocorticoid therapy during screening and before tocilizumab (or placebo) was initiated, was similar in all 4 treatment groups (see Table 3).

 Table 3.
-Duration of Corticosteroid Therapy During Screening in Study WA28119
+Duration of Corticosteroid Therapy During Screening in Trial WA28119